10 More Gift Ideas for Nursing Home Residents

-Seniors also enjoy jigsaw puzzles, coloring books, word games like Scrabble and card games like Rummy and Go Fish.
+Seniors also enjoy jigsaw puzzles, adult coloring books, word games like Scrabble, crossword puzzles, and card games like Rummy and Go Fish.

 Did you know that one common difficulty in a nursing facility is the patient's ability to remember everyday things like their room number?
 It's not uncommon to hear a resident say, "I can't find my room."

-This colorful dried flower decoration on the door serves as a homing beacon for the resident that seeks a landmark in a sea of similar doors.
+This colorful dried flower decoration makes a great gift that serves as a homing beacon for the resident that seeks a landmark in a sea of similar doors.

 Space in a resident's room is limited.
 Counter tops are often used to hold medical equipment, cosmetics, books and other things leaving little room for framed photos or other keepsakes.
 Using the wall space to display framed photos of loved ones, pennants from favorite teams and other memorabilia is the way to go.

 This photo arrangement was a gift from the resident's son who gathered up-to-date photos from each of his children with their kids, put them together in matching frames and artfully hung them on the wall where Great-grandmother could see them every day.

 When the days become a blur as time passes, residents enjoy having a visible way to help them keep up with the day and date.
 The changeable calendar pictured above comes with removable wood planks with writing on both sides.
 There are additional planks for special events like holidays and birthdays.
 This would be a great project for a student or crafty person to make.
 Similar items can be purchased online.